What are Amaranth Leaves?

 - They grow one to two feet in height.

-Try this simple and delicious amaranth greens preparation.
+And if you're looking for a recipe, try this simple and delicious amaranth greens preparation.

 - 2 pounds amaranth leaves chopped

 - 1 cup coconut milk

 - 1 large onion chopped

 - 2 large tomatoes chopped

 - 1 tsp salt